clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 mermaid: true
 ---

-TLDR; This post will teach you how to leverage Ghidra's [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) and Python 3 to generate function callgraphs.
+TLDR; This post will teach you how to leverage Ghidra's [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) and Python 3 to generate function call graphs.
 Ghidra scripting with Python 3, powered by [Pyhidra (via Jpype)](https://github.com/dod-cyber-crime-center/pyhidra), provides robust access to Ghidra's SRE toolset for binary analysis.
 To follow along, clone the repo at [ghidra-pyhidra-callgraphs](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs).

 ## Ghidra, Pyhidra (via Jpype), and Callgraphs Oh My!

 Ghidra continues to impress me with its constant [improvements](https://htmlpreview.github.io/?https://github.com/NationalSecurityAgency/ghidra/blob/Ghidra_10.2.2_build/Ghidra/Configurations/Public_Release/src/global/docs/WhatsNew.html), response to [issues](https://github.com/NationalSecurityAgency/ghidra/issues), and the overall quality of the SRE toolkit.
 After learning the ins and out of using the GUI, I am now leaning into Ghidra's Headless (non-GUI)  scripting to enable automation for large analysis tasks.
 For this post, we will look into automating the generation of function callgraphs as a simple demonstration of its power.
-By the end, we will generate something like this.
+By the end, we will generate several call graphs from a popular Windows binary `localspl.dll`.

-From a simple calling callgraph ([`SplWritePrinter`](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs/blob/main/.callgraphs/localspl.dll.x64.10.0.22000.376/SplWritePrinter.flow.md#flowchart)):
+From `SplWritePrinter`'s simple [**calling** callgraph](https://github.com/clearbluejar/ghidra-pyhidra-callgraphs/blob/main/.callgraphs/localspl.dll.x64.10.0.22000.376/SplWritePrinter.flow.md#flowchart):

 ```mermaid
 flowchart TD